Welcome to today's edition of the Rush 24-7 podcast.

 He actually said that.

-Look at a New York Mets.
+Look at the New York Mets.

-And they and they lost.
+And they lost.

 And this is leading people to suspect, hmm, surefire bets in New York may not always win.

-Uh, worried about, hey, I don't like this conventional same thing I've been telling you.
+thing I've been telling you.

-I don't like this conventional wisdom that says she got it all locked up.
+It says she got it all locked up.

-Um we thought that about Al Gore, too.
+We thought that about Al Gore too.

-And uh Al Gore ended up going south.
+And Al Gore ended up going south.

-The politico.
+The Politico.

-Uh more Hillary worries.
+More Hillary worries.

 This one more accurately describes Frank Rich's imagery of the new old Al Gore.

-And the way the politico describes it is she is so infused with ambition and artifice that she cannot connect to voters.
+And the way the Politico describes it is she is so infused with ambition and artifice that she cannot connect to voters.

-It's a waste of why should we have to do this?
+It's a waste of, why should we have to do this?

-Why doesn't the country just bow down and accept me because they know I'm the next president and they know they love me and they know they want me?
+Because they know I'm the next president, and they know they love me and they know they want me.

-The New York Times did a whole long piece on Hillary's laugh.
+The New York Times did a whole long piece on Hillary's laugh, trying to sugarcoat it, make it sound human.

 We all know what the laugh's about.

-That laugh is a signal to whoever asks her a question she doesn't want to hear, your testicles could end up in my lockbox.
+That laugh is a signal to whoever asks her a question she doesn't want to hear, your testicles could end up in my lockbox if you keep persisting in this way.

 We have a post-mortem.

-I think it's a postmortem on this whole phony soldier thing.
+I think it's a post-mortem on this whole phony soldier thing.

 Don't know what the House is going to do.

-Uh House Democrats with their resolution castigating and condemning me.
+House Democrats with their resolution castigating and condemning me.

-I haven't heard anything about it since it was first mentioned as uh something that uh was Mark Udall from Utah is the guy who wanted to do this, and I think we can sit and hope that they do when we sit around and pray that they do, but they may have come to their senses on this.
+I haven't heard anything about it since it was first mentioned as something that was Mark Udall from Utah is the guy who wanted to do this.

-That that would have been illegal.
+That would have been illegal.

-If he really wanted to run, he would have dumped American solutions and gone about running for president, but this is uh obviously what he cares about.
+If he really wanted to run, he would have dumped American Solutions and gone about running for president.

-Uh and it's uh uh Rudy is a convenient excuse for them to go third party.
+And Rudy is a convenient excuse for them to go third party.

 We will talk about that as the program unfolds before your very eyes and ears today.